preshanth/rfi_toolbox/README.md

 pip install -e .
 ```

-This will install the necessary dependencies (numpy, matplotlib, tqdm, torch) and make the command-line script generate_rfi_dataset available.
+This will install the necessary dependencies (numpy, matplotlib, tqdm, torch, bokeh) and make the command-line script generate_rfi_dataset available.
 Generating the Dataset

 The generate_rfi_dataset script is used to create the synthetic RFI dataset.
 You can customize the number of training and validation samples, the output directory, and the dimensions of the time-frequency (TF) planes.